Verbier Switzerland: resort guide

 A very cool Swiss burger bar run by Swedes.
 Delicious burgers and craft beers.
 They don’t take bookings, so you may have to sample the beer menu while you wait for a table.

-Run by chefs from the sadly missed Nomad, this is sensational sushi in the T Bar.
+This is sensational sushi on the Place Centrale.
 No bookings unfortunately, but a great atmosphere to enjoy the evening.

 Telephone: 027 565 2137

 Relaxed all day restaurant, bar and café famous for the pink VW Beetle parked inside, complete with surfboard.
 Situated right next to the Medran lift station, this is a great place for pancakes, burgers, breakfast or coffee, hot chocolate or a milkshake.
 There are no bookings, so it can get pretty busy at lunchtime.